-Candidates that qualify for admission to the University but lack the appropriate subjects on NSSCAS (or grades), as outlined above, for admission to the programme can opt to rather enroll for the Extended mode, which will take one year longer than this programme.
+Candidates that qualify for admission to the University but lack the appropriate subjects (or grades) on NSSCAS, as outlined above, for admission to the programme (or their chosen electives), can opt to rather enrol for an EXTENDED PROGRAMME that will take one year longer. i.e., students that do not have the required Mathematics on the NSSCAS level though meeting the admission requirements, but with NSSCO level in Mathematics with a minimum "C".